Verizon apps and tools to promote safer driving

 Texting while driving is banned in 47 states and Washington, D.C.
 And yet, an estimated 341,000 to 910,000 crashes are thought to have been caused by texting and driving in 2013, according to the most recent data from the National Safety Council.
 The numbers tell the story: Texting while driving is unsafe.

-That's why there's such a slew of apps out there designed to save drivers from themselves.
+That's why there's such a slew of apps and tools out there designed to save drivers from themselves.
 These apps offer to block texting on a smartphone, encourage drivers to pay attention to the road or send messages in a way that doesn't distract from the task at hand.
 They're designed to encourage safer, more attentive driving in a totally connected world.

-To help users navigate the dizzying variety of texting aids, we’ve identified a handful that take smart, innovative approaches to helping keep all road users safe.
+As for Verizon, we offer select services and tools that take smart, innovative approaches to helping keep all road users safe.